 Health authorities often warn pregnant women against eating certain foods.
 This is because some foods may contain microbes, or substances that can be potentially dangerous to the unborn child or to the mother.
 Cheese is one group of foods that a pregnant woman has to be wary of, though many cheeses are regarded as safe to eat.
-As of 2011, mozzarella in pregnancy may be safe, though it depends on whether the milk the cheese was made from was pasteurized.
+As of 2011, eating mozzarella in pregnancy may be safe, although it depends on whether the milk the cheese was made from was pasteurized.

 Pasteurization is a heat treatment process that kills the majority of microbes in milk.
 It is the presence of certain types of microbes in cheese that poses a danger to pregnant women and their babies.
 The risk of a dangerous microbe infecting a woman is very low if the milk is pasteurized, and unacceptably high if the milk is unpasteurized.
 Mozzarella in pregnancy, therefore, should not be eaten if the product is made from unpasteurized milk.